-1LuaJIT has the 1 GB (or 2 GB) memory limitation.
-So typesetting a large source by LuaJITT_EX may cause an "out of memory" error.
+1LuaJIT has several limitations such as 1 GB (or 2 GB) memory limitation.
+So typesetting a large source by LuaJITTEXmay cause an "out of memory" error, or failure of loading/saving font cache of luaotfload.

-$^{^2}$ UniJIS2004-UTF32-{H,V} and Adobe-Japan1-UCS2.
+2UniJIS2004-UTF32-{H,V} and Adobe-Japan1-UCS2.